Joyce Kilmer: Years of writing and faith: 1909–1917

 When the Kilmers' daughter Rose (1912–1917) was stricken with poliomyelitis (also known as infantile paralysis) shortly after birth, they turned to their religious faith for comfort.
-A series of correspondence between Kilmer and Father James J. Daly led the Kilmers to convert to Roman Catholicism, and they were received in the church in 1913.
+A series of correspondence between Kilmer and Fr.
+James J. Daly led the Kilmers to convert to Catholicism, and they were received in the church in 1913.
 In one of these letters, Kilmer writes that he "believed in the Catholic position, the Catholic view of ethics and aesthetics, for a long time," and he "wanted something not intellectual, some conviction not mental – in fact I wanted Faith."
 Kilmer would stop "every morning for months" on his way "to the office and prayed for faith," claiming that when "faith did come, it came, I think, by way of my little paralyzed daughter.
 Her lifeless hands led me; I think her tiny feet know beautiful paths.
 You understand this and it gives me a selfish pleasure to write it down."

 With the publication of "Trees" in the magazine Poetry in August 1913, Kilmer gained immense popularity as a poet across the United States.
 He had established himself as a successful lecturer—particularly one seeking to reach a Catholic audience.
 His close friend and editor Robert Holliday wrote that it "is not an unsupported assertion to say that he was in his time and place the laureate of the Catholic Church."
 Trees and Other Poems (1914) was published the following year.
 This collection also introduced the popular poem "The House With Nobody In It".
 Over the next few years, Kilmer was prolific in his output, managing an intense schedule of lectures, publishing a large number of essays and literary criticism, and writing poetry.
 In 1915 he became poetry editor of Current Literature and contributing editor of Warner's Library of the World's Best Literature.
 In 1916 and 1917, before the American entry into World War I, Kilmer would publish four books: The Circus and Other Essays (1916), a series of interviews with literary personages entitled Literature in the Making (1917), Main Street and Other Poems (1917), and Dreams and Images: An Anthology of Catholic Poets (1917).
+In the aftermath of the 1916 Easter Rising in Ireland, Kilmer helped organize a large memorial service in New Yorks Central Park for those who died in that conflict.